Probate Q&A Series

 d.
 Obtain Court Authorization to Sell Estate Property

 — For real estate, petition the clerk for an order allowing sale under G.S.
 28A-22-1.
-You must give notice to heirs and interested parties and hold a public sale or sealed-bid sale.
-After sale, return to court to confirm sale and deliver deed.
+You must give notice to interested parties.
+The sale procedure generally follows Chapter 1, Article 29A, and may involve public sale, private sale, or other authorized procedure.
+After sale, report the sale as required and deliver deed when authorized.

 — For personal property, you may invoke your statutory power under G.S.
 28A-25-4 to sell items at auction or by private sale if necessary to preserve estate value.